Single atom trapping in a metasurface lens optical tweezer: Metasurface modeling and characterization

-We have carried out a full numerical simulation of the expected metalens properties using the finite-difference-time-domain (FDTD) method (see Appendix).
-The theoretical focusing efficiency, estimated as the fraction of the incident light that is diffracted towards the focal spot, is {78$\%$}; the loss is expected to be from a combination of reflection ({14$\%$}), light remaining in the 0-th order ({6$\%$}), and light scattered into higher orders ({2$\%$}).
-The amount of 0-th order undiffracted light can potentially be an issue if it is large enough to alter the trapping potential by interfering with the focused light; however, for our tightly focused optical tweezers, the intensity at the focal spot is expected to be more than six orders of magnitude larger than the 0-th order intensity.
+We carried out a full numerical simulation of the expected metalens properties using the finite-difference-time-domain (FDTD) method (see Appendix).
+The theoretical focusing efficiency, estimated as the fraction of the incident light that is diffracted towards the focal spot, is {78$\%$}.
+The loss is expected to be from a combination of reflection ({14$\%$}), light remaining in the 0-th order ({6$\%$}), and light scattered into higher orders ({2$\%$}).

-To optically characterize the fabricated metalens we perform a number of optical tests of the device used in the atom trapping experiment.
-First, to characterize the focal spot, we image a pair of 300 nm diameter pinholes separated by 6.86 $\mu$m using the metalens; we find that the lens is diffraction limited at 852 nm (Fig.~\ref{fig:fig2}f) by measuring the imaged point spread function (PSF).
-Because the metalens images the 780 nm atom fluorescence out of focus, we use the pinholes to also analyze and predict the divergence of the imaging system (see Appendix).
-Second, to characterize the efficiency, we measure both the 0-th order light directly, and also assess the combined loss from all factors by measuring the optical tweezer power transmitted through a 300 $\mu$m diameter spatial filter (see Appendix).
-We find 0-th order light transmitted through the lens (which is conveniently used for system alignment) to be {13$\%$}, somewhat larger than the theoretical estimation.
-The measured focusing efficiency, defined as the ratio of power that passes through the 300 $\mu$m spatial filter placed at the lens focus to the total power incident on the substrate, is determined to be 58$\%$ at 852 nm and 56$\%$ for 780 nm.
-The efficiency of the lens is somewhat smaller than the theoretical value, likely due to fabrication imperfections resulting in non-ideal nanopillar cross-sections and sidewall tapering that can increase the scattered and 0-th order light above predicted values.
+To optically characterize the fabricated metalens we perform a number of experimental tests of the device used in the atom trapping experiment.
+First, to characterize the focal spot, we image a pair of 300-nm-diameter pinholes separated by 6.86 $\mu$m using the metalens.
+We find that the lens is diffraction limited at 852 nm (Fig.~\ref{fig:fig2}f) by measuring the imaged point spread function (PSF) and fitting it to a Gaussian to find a waist of 0.72 $\mu$m.
+At the focus for 780 nm we find a Gaussian waist of 1.1 $\mu$m.
+Further, the metalens images the 780 nm atom fluorescence out of focus, and we use the pinholes to also analyze and predict the divergence of the imaging system.
+Specifically, we find 780 nm with chromatic focal shift of +300 $\mu$m comparing to 852 nm.
+We also find, as expected for this in-plane square-pillar design, that there is negligible polarization dependence in the focal spot positions.